History of the Knights of Columbus: New building

 The Order opened a new headquarters in New Haven in 1969.
 The 321', 23 story building took two years to construct, including 40 days to pour the concrete for the elevator well.
 Construction cost less than $10 million.
 At the time it was the tallest building in the city, but as of 2018 it was the third tallest.

 The ribbon cutting took place during the 87th Supreme Convention where Governor John N. Dempsey and Hartford Archbishop John F. Whealon each spoke and Apostolic Delegate Luigi Raimondi gave a blessing.
 The architect for the building, which broke ground in 1967, was Kevin Roche.
+Inside the building is a chapel that includes mosaics by Marko Rupnik, a priest accused of sexual assault.
+The Order covered up the mosaics in a sign of solidarity with victims of abuse, and is considering permanently removing them depending on the outcome of a Vatican investigation.

 The order's headquarters had been housed, at various times, in five other buildings.
 The first was in the law offices of Driscol and Asher next to city hall across from New Haven Green.